juxor/afaq/markdown/secI5.md

-where as a consequence, there would be certain common matters but no centralisation."_ This means that the _"federative, mutualist republican sentiment"_ (as summarised these days by the expression self-management) will _"bring about the victory of Worker Democracy right around the world."_
+where as a consequence, there would be certain common matters but no centralisation."_ This means that the _"federative, mutualist republican sentiment"_ (as summarised these days by the expression self-management) will _"bring about the victory of Labour Democracy right around the world."_
-[Proudhon, **Anarchism**, vol. 1, Robert Graham (ed.), p.
-74 and p.
-77]
+[Proudhon, **Op.
+Cit.**, p.
+574 and p.
+763]

-This empowerment of ordinary citizens through decentralisation and direct democracy will eliminate the alienation and apathy that are now rampant and (as always happens when people are free) unleash a flood of innovation in dealing with the social breakdown now afflicting our world.
-The gigantic metropolis with its hierarchical and impersonal administration, its atomised and isolated "residents," will be transformed into a network of humanly scaled participatory communities, each with its own unique character and forms of self-government, which will be co-operatively linked through federation with other communities, from the municipal through the bio-regional to the global level.
+This empowerment of ordinary citizens through decentralisation and direct democracy will eliminate the alienation and apathy that are now rampant in the modern city and town, and (as always happens when people are free) unleash a flood of innovation in dealing with the social breakdown now afflicting our urban wastelands.
+The gigantic metropolis with its hierarchical and impersonal administration, its atomised and isolated "residents," will be transformed into a network of humanly scaled participatory communities (usually called "communes"), each with its own unique character and forms of self-government, which will be co-operatively linked through federation with other communities at several levels, from the municipal through the bioregional to the global.

 This means that the social perspective of libertarian socialism is as distinctive as its economic vision.
 While mainstream socialism is marked by support for centralised states, anarchists stay true to socialism as equality and argue that means decentralisation.
 Thus socialism _"wears two distinct faces.
-When it is said that a man is a Socialist, it is implies that he regards the monopoly of private property in the means of production as the cause of the existing unequal distribution of wealth and its attendant ills .
+When it is said that a man is a Socialist, it is implied that he regards the monopoly of private property in the means of production as the cause of the existing unequal distribution of wealth and its attendant ills .
 . .
 Socialists are divided into the centralising and decentralising parties,